 According to the Anadolu News Agency the skull was discovered in a burial chamber during new excavations led by Turkish archaeologist Abuzer Kızıl.

-Kızıl said that his team found out brain surgery was performed on one of the skulls belonging to an adult male.
+Kızıl said that his discovery has demonstrated that brain surgery was performed on one of the skulls belonging to an adult male.

 “We believe this surgery was performed due to a headache or a problem that had to do with the skull,” Kızıl was quoted as saying.